shundhammer/qdirstat/README.md

 <details>

-- KPacman: That was that PacMan animation wile reading directory reading.
+- KPacman: That was that PacMan animation while reading directory reading.
 This is gone now.
 KPacMan looked out of place pretty soon after it got to KDirStat due to Qt styles doing fancy rendering of widget backgrounds with gradients etc.  I know that it does have its fans, but it's unrealistic to get this